Clastify logo

 Reading the binding-energy curve

-For light nuclei, the curve rises steeply.
-It peaks around nucleon number 60, then decreases slowly for heavier nuclei.
-This gives two main ways for nuclei to release energy:
+For light nuclei, the curve rises sharply.
+It reaches a peak around nucleon number 60, then falls slowly for heavier nuclei.
+That pattern explains two main ways energy can be released:

 • light nuclei can release energy by fusion, moving up the curve towards higher binding energy per nucleon;